getoutreach/extensibility-sdk/docs-dev-portal/extension-types.md

 ### Building the extension itself

 In our example, we're merely displaying an example domain.
-What you want to do instead is host a website which uses our `extensibility-sdk` to communicate with the parent Outreach application.
+What you want to do instead is host a website that uses our `extensibility-sdk` to communicate with the parent Outreach application.

 ### Enhancing the editor content